joelclermont/kendo-docs/howto/use-the-datasource-component.md

 		}
 	});

-The variable, `remoteDataSource` is a DataSource that is initialized to represent an in-memory cache of movies titles from the Netflix catalog service, which employs the [OData](http://www.odata.org/).
+The variable, `remoteDataSource` is a DataSource that is initialized to represent an in-memory cache of movies titles from the Netflix catalog service, which employs the [OData](http://www.odata.org/) protocol.
 It is only configured to act as a read-only source of data to any widgets to which it is bound.

 As is the case with creating a DataSource for local data, the data provided by the Netflix catalog service is not loaded until the `.read()` method is called: